-Tuscany is famed around the world for its art, food and natural beauty.
+Tuscany is the region in central Italy famed around the world for its art, food and natural beauty.
 But, even if you’re familiar with the main sights, there may be plenty of facts about Tuscany you might not know.
 Here we open the pandoras box of fascinating trivia about one of Italy’s most famous regions.

 Tuscany’s impressive 7 UNESCO sites